willianantunes/willianantunes.com/content/blog/2022/06/2022-06-21-email-and-universal-login-templates-with-liquid-on-auth0.md

 {% endif %}
 ```

 The project also includes [basic tests](https://github.com/willianantunes/tutorials/tree/092ca24e059a29f2af3cdcd94191542623e04808/2022/06/auth0-liquid-tester/spec).
 In theory, you can create a test for each email template to guarantee that Liquid can render it correctly, including any required param that must be present, like `{{ code }}` or `{{ url }}`.
-Check out [this sample](https://github.com/willianantunes/tutorials/blob/092ca24e059a29f2af3cdcd94191542623e04808/2022/06/auth0-liquid-tester/spec/email_controller_spec.rb#L4-L20) about the *verification email with the link*:
+Check out [this sample](https://github.com/willianantunes/tutorials/blob/092ca24e059a29f2af3cdcd94191542623e04808/2022/06/auth0-liquid-tester/spec/email_controller_spec.rb#L4-L20) where we assert that the verification email is rendered properly:

 ```ruby
 RSpec.describe(EmailController) do